k1shk1n/qubership-git-system-follower/docs/api_reference.md

 and generate/update/delete a `cookiecutter` template in a repository branch

 ## General information
-git-system-follower always calls `main` function from package api with `parameters` argument which are of type `Parameters` from `git_system_follower.package_manager.develop.api.types`
+git-system-follower always calls `main` function from package api with `parameters` argument which are of type `Parameters` from `git_system_follower.develop.api.types`